-Environmental monitoring data for Coldwater Creek sediments obtained under this EMIFY in 2001 will be evaluated with respect to preliminary North County background concentrations.
-The background concentrations considered for evaluation of sediment data were developed for the Feasibility Study for the St. Louis North County Site (USACE, 2000b).
-These criteria are equal to the 95% upper tolerance level (UTL) of background soils criteria for the North County Sites.
-In general, these criteria are the National Oceanic and Atmospheric Administration (NOAA) Sediment Quick Reference Table (SQRT) values and USEPA Sediment Quality Benchmarks (SQB).
+Data collected from Coldwater Creek sediment during this EMIFY03 will be compared to the 95% Upper Confidence Level (UCL) preliminary North County background concentrations.
+The background concentrations were established for the Feasibility Study of the St. Louis North County Site (USACE 2000b).
+Where background data does not exist a comparison with National Oceanic and Atmospheric Administration (NOAA) Sediment Quick Reference Table (SQRT) values or USEPA Sediment Quality Benchmarks (SBQ) will be performed.
 These various criteria are presented in Table 2-3.